awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 + QueueCapacityExceededError
 + QueueSize

+## Amazon Connect Voice ID metrics sent to CloudWatch<a name="voiceid-metrics-cloudwatch"></a>

+The `VoiceID` namespace includes the following metrics\.

+**RequestLatency**
+The elapsed time for the request\.
+Frequency: 1 minute
+Unit: Milliseconds
+Dimension: API

+**UserErrors**
+The number of Error counts due to bad requests from user\.
+Frequency: 1 minute
+Unit: Count
+Dimension: API

+**SystemErrors**
+The number of Error counts due to internal service error\.
+Frequency: 1 minute
+Unit: Count
+Dimension: API

+**Throttles**
+The number of requests that are rejected due to exceeding the max rate allowed for sending requests\.
+Frequency: 1 minute
+Unit: Count
+Dimension: API

+**ActiveSessions**
+The number of active sessions in the domain\.
+Active sessions are sessions that are in pending or ongoing status\.
+Frequency: 1 minute
+Unit: Count
+Dimension: Domain

+**ActiveSpeakerEnrollmentJobs**
+The number of active Batch Enrollment Jobs in the domain\.
+Active Jobs are those which are in Pending or InProgress status\.
+Frequency: 15 minutes
+Unit: Count
+Dimension: Domain

+**ActiveFraudsterRegistrationJobs**
+The number of active Batch Registration Jobs in the domain\.
+Active Jobs are those which are in Pending or InProgress status\.
+Frequency: 15 minutes
+Unit: Count
+Dimension: Domain

+**Speakers**
+The number of Speakers in the domain\.
+Frequency: 15 minutes
+Unit: Count
+Dimension: Domain

+**Fraudsters**
+The number of Fraudsters in the domain\.
+Frequency: 15 minutes
+Unit: Count
+Dimension: Domain

+## Amazon Connect Voice ID metrics dimensions<a name="voiceid-cloudwatch-dimensions"></a>

+The following dimensions are used in the CloudWatch dashboard for Amazon Connect Voice ID metrics\.
+When you view metrics in the dashboard, only metrics with data are displayed\.
+If there is no activity during the refresh interval for which there is a metric, then no data from your instance is displayed in the dashboard\.

+### API metrics dimension<a name="voiceid-api-dimension"></a>

+This dimension limits the data to one of the following Voice ID operations:
++ DeleteFraudster
++ EvaluateSession
++ ListSpeakers
++ DeleteSpeaker
++ OptOutSpeaker

+### Domain metrics dimension<a name="voiceid-domain-dimension"></a>

+The Voice ID domain where the enrollment, authentication or registration is conducted\.

 ## Use CloudWatch metrics to calculate concurrent call quota<a name="connect-cloudwatch-concurrent-call-quota"></a>

 Here's how to calculate your quota for concurrent calls\.